expressjs/morgan/README.md

 Output stream for writing log lines, defaults to `process.stdout`.

+##### logger

-If the stream object has an `includeTokens` property set to `true`, the processed tokens from the format string will be available as the second argument to the write callback.
-This is useful for passing tokens as metadata to winston or another logger.
+Pass the formatted log line and the processed token/value pairs to a function.
+This can then be passed on to winston or another logger.

 #### Predefined Formats